Skull Fracture in Children

 Treatment will depend on the type of fracture your child has.
 Your child may need any of the following:

 - Surgery may be needed correct damage to your child's skull and surrounding tissue.
+If he or she has a wound, surgery may be used to remove objects, dirt, or damaged tissue.

 What should I do if my child has a head trauma?